 As influencer marketing platforms have come and gone, some of the newer companies are adopting more scalable pricing — meaning pricing is determined by number of influencers used or number of campaigns executed — making platforms a more viable option for smaller or startup businesses.

 From a demo standpoint, Julius offers marketers the ability to reverse search (e.g. does not eat dairy) and also search via cause association (e.g. women’s rights), but lacks the ability to search by emoji.
 Influencers’ previously sponsored posts can also be researched, and deleted posts can be resurfaced.
-Julius is one of the few influencer marketing platforms that works across the popular gaming platform, Twitch.
+Julius’s database of over 25 million influencer profiles is curated, vetted and updated by human intelligence.

 It’s also worth noting that anything inputted into Julius’ platform becomes public access and searchable/accessible by other marketers.
 Julius is used by companies including Nike, Foot Locker, and GoDaddy.